level-level/ll-voordemensen/README.md

 1. Create a new WordPress installation using the latest twenty-* theme.
 2. Navigate to the `wp-content/plugins` directory.
 3. Clone this repo there, so it creates the `ll-voordemensen` directory.
-4. Navigate to the `ll-voordemensen` directory, and from there, run
+4. Navigate to the `ll-voordemensen` directory, and from there, run:

 ```bash
 composer-install